kylefarmer85/gamepad-react-frontend/README.md

 To use:
 Clone and navigate to the GamePad Rails backend and run budle install in the terminal.
 Run rails s in the terminal to connect to localhost:3000.
 Clone and navigate to GamePad React frontend.
 Run npm install in the terminal.
 Run npm start in the terminal and connect to localhost:3001.

+Created using the excellent RAWG API - https://rawg.io/apidocs